Zero6992/busFact/README.md

 ```bash
 echo "SEC_API_KEY=your_sec_api_key_here" >> .env
 ```

+You can also copy `.env.sample` to `.env` and replace the placeholder value; keep the `.env` file at the project root so scripts can load the key automatically.

 The `SEC_API_KEY` is required to retrieve Item 1A word counts via the SEC API.